 Of course, though, not everyone is comfortable going naked, as it were.
 And the most important thing about choosing a health insurance strategy for your new life overseas is that you’re comfortable with whatever you decide.
 Retiring overseas is about improving your life…not creating new worries that keep you up at night.

-If the thought of no insurance makes your eyes twitch, then you’re choosing

-	between an international policy…or a local, in-country one.
+If the thought of no insurance makes your eyes twitch, then you’re choosing between an international policy…or a local, in-country one.

-	One of the main advantages of an international health insurance policy is

-	that it can cover you under all circumstances anywhere in the world, making

-	it a good option if you intend to travel regularly beyond your chosen

-	overseas retirement haven; if your retire-overseas plan is to move around

-	among two or three countries; or if you, like our Intrepid Correspondents

-	Paul and Vicki Terhorst, intend never to retire anywhere but to roam the

-	world perpetually, discovering and exploring as your wanderlust dictates.
+One of the main advantages of an international health insurance policy is that it can cover you under all circumstances anywhere in the world, making it a good option if you intend to travel regularly beyond your chosen overseas retirement haven; if your retire-overseas plan is to move around among two or three countries; or if you intend never to retire anywhere but to roam the world perpetually, discovering and exploring as your wanderlust dictates.

-	An international policy also can be a good option if you’re an American and

-	intend to divide your time between your chosen overseas haven and the United

-	States, because it can be possible to purchase an international health

-	policy that will also cover you when you return or pass through Stateside.
+An international policy also can be a good option if you’re an American and intend to divide your time between your chosen overseas haven and the United States, because it can be possible to purchase an international health policy that will also cover you when you return or pass through Stateside.

 This is the kind of coverage Lief and I have opted for.
 Our Bupa International policy, based originally in Ireland but now in Panama, covers us anywhere in the world, including in the United States when we visit.
 We’re paying extra for this, as the United States is the most expensive place in the world to obtain medical care.
 Given our lifestyles and travel schedules, though, we decided recently to make this additional investment.